bugbug0102/quick-credit/README.md

 This will create a single-node Kafka cluster and launch both applications.

 ## Play
 - Please use the [collection of Postman](https://github.com/bugbug0102/quick-credit/blob/61fee9700a1606eadabb35ba820f3fd8886205e1/credit-card-application.postman_collection.json) under the root folder
 - Video: [YouTube](https://youtu.be/8nbF-rI4NR8)

 ## TODO
 - File Handling such as AV scanning and buckets.
-A `Thread.sleep` was added currently for pretending a duration of file analysis
+A `Thread.sleep` was added currently for pretending a duration of file analysis.
 - Silent push.
-A `webhook` was installed in the `application.properties` for showing an event back to public once the card is issued
+A `webhook` [https://webhook.site/#!/view/d35d2eb7-2ea5-4902-a9a9-1fa36b0e7163] was installed in the `application.properties` for showing an event back to public once the card is issued
+- Idempotency handling
 - RDS/NoSQL database. `H2` is used in everywhere.
-Supposedly, NoSQL is considered for customer facing data input
+Supposedly, NoSQL is considered for customer facing data input.